ceb8/toastPanstarrs/README.md

 The downsampling algorithm used is nearest-neighbor.

-### Removing noise from PANSTARRS TOAST tile set (depth 4 to 11, bottom layer is left unchanged for maximum detail)
+### Removing noise from PANSTARRS TOAST tile set (*psDenoise.py*)

-This functionality was designed to despeckle colorized TOAST tiles.
+This functionality was designed to de-speckle colorized TOAST tiles.

 In a python interpreter: